Have you heard people talking about the “science of reading”? What’s that all about?

 So what IS the “science of reading”?

-Some proponents of the “science of reading” also state that guided reading and leveled texts should not be used.
+Some educators also state that, per the science of reading, guided reading and leveled texts should not be used.
 Instead, students should read decodable (phonics-controlled) texts to practice the phonics patterns they’re learning.

 A decodable text typically includes only A) words that students have learned as high frequency / sight words and B) words that students should be able to decode, because they only include phonics patterns that the students have been taught.